gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 6.2 ships with [dependency verification](userguide/dependency_verification.html).
 Dependency verification is a major step towards a safer ecosystem by making it possible to verify both the checksums and the signatures of dependencies and plugins used during a build.

-Please refer to the [userguide](userguide/dependency_verification.html) to figure out how to enable dependency verification.
+Please refer to the [user manual](userguide/dependency_verification.html) to figure out how to enable dependency verification.

 We would like to give special thanks to [Vladimir Sitnikov](https://github.com/vlsi) for his feedback and inspiration.
-A lot of the work on this feature is, in particular, available to previous versions of Gradle via his [Checksum Dependency Plugin](https://github.com/vlsi/vlsi-release-plugins/tree/master/plugins/checksum-dependency-plugin).
+A lot of the work on this feature is, in particular, available to previous versions of Gradle via his [Checksum Dependency Plugin](https://plugins.gradle.org/plugin/com.github.vlsi.checksum-dependency).

 <a name="shared-dependency-cache"></a>
 ## Shared dependency cache

 Improving on [relocatable dependency caches introduced in the previous release](https://docs.gradle.org/6.1.1/release-notes.html#ephemeral-ci:-reuse-gradle's-dependency-cache), Gradle 6.2 now offers the ability to **share** a dependency cache between multiple instances.

-In the context of ephemeral builds on disposable containers, this makes it possible to have a single, shared, directory between containers which contains most, if not all, the dependencies required by all builds:
+In the context of ephemeral builds on disposable containers, this makes it possible to have a single, shared, directory between containers which contains most, if not all, the dependencies required by all builds.

-- each container will have access to the shared read-only dependency cache, avoiding redundant downloads between builds
+- Each container will have access to the shared read-only dependency cache, avoiding redundant downloads between builds.
-- this cache can be shared between containers without copying it, reducing the overall disk usage.
+- This cache can be shared between containers without copying it, reducing the overall disk usage.

-Please refer to the [userguide](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to setup the shared dependency cache.
+Please refer to the [user manual](userguide/dependency_resolution.html#sec:dependency_cache) to learn how to setup the shared dependency cache.

+<a name="deprecation-messages"></a>
 ## Deprecation messages link to documentation

 Deprecation messages now include links to relevant documentation that can provide more context around the deprecation and explain how to migrate to a new API or avoid the deprecated behavior.

 For example:
 > The compile configuration has been deprecated for dependency declaration.
 This will fail with an error in Gradle 7.0.
 Please use the implementation configuration instead.
-Consult the upgrading guide for further information: [https://docs.gradle.org/6.2/userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations](userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations)
+Consult the upgrading guide for further information: [https://docs.gradle.org/6.2/userguide/upgrading_version_5.html#dependencies](userguide/upgrading_version_5.html#dependencies_should_no_longer_be_declared_using_the_compile_and_runtime_configurations)

 In some terminals, this link will be clickable and take you directly to the documentation.

+<a name="plugin-dev"></a>
+## Improvements for Plugin Development

-## Gradle API source code for plugin developers in IDEs
+### Gradle API source code for plugin developers in IDEs

 Plugin authors will now have the sources of the `gradleApi()`, `gradleTestKit()` and `localGroovy()` dependencies attached for navigation in the IDE.